11 02 2020

 Laughlin’s work has most recently been exhibited at Jerwood Space, Impressions Gallery, John Hansard Gallery and Towner Art Gallery.
 In 2015 Laughlin was commissioned by John Hansard Gallery to create work over a 4 year period.
 In 2017 he received the Jerwood/Photoworks Award.

-Image Credit: Deer browse-line (various species) from the series A Certain Movement, by Sam Laughlin
+Image Credit: Wildflower ‘Island’ from the series The Growing Things by Sam Laughlin